gimlet-io/gimlet-documentation/src/pages/blog/the-ultimate-gitops-repository-structuring-guide.md

     └── component..n
 ```

-#### Dedicated repo for infrastructure components
+#### Dedicated repository for infrastructure components

-And if you break infrastructure components to their dedicated repo, it becomes even simpler.
+And if you factor infrastructure components into their dedicated git repository, the structure becomes even simpler.

 ```
 ├── app1